Affiliate Disclosure: As an Amazon Associate, I earn from qualifying purchases. Learn more.

 Logitech manufacturers and supports two types of Harmony remotes: Hub-based remotes and Infrared [IR] remotes.

 Hub-based remotes work with a Harmony Hub and control your devices using a Wi-fi or Bluetooth Signal.
 All Harmony Hub-based remotes can be used to control your smart home devices (e.g., smart lights, thermostats, blinds, other hubs, etc.) as well as the devices in your entertainment center.
-Harmony Hub based products are also compatible with smart speakers like Amazon Alexa and Google Home.
-The new Harmony Express operates in a similar manner to the hub-based remotes, but since it uses Logitech’s new blaster hardware instead of a Hub, the ATV set up process is different.
+Harmony Hub-based products are also compatible with smart speakers like Amazon Alexa and Google Home.
+The now-discontinued Harmony Express operates in a similar manner to the hub-based remotes, but since it uses Logitech’s new blaster hardware instead of a Hub, the ATV setup process is different.

 IR remotes do not require the Harmony Hub and control your IR-based devices using an infrared signal.
 They do not support Wi-fi or Bluetooth smart home devices or Alexa /Google Home.
 IR-based remotes can like control most devices in your entertainment center, however.
 They will typically require line of site [LoS] to these devices, meaning performance will degrade significantly when trying to control devices behind closed cabinets or in other rooms.